Tarun-7757/sales-insights-power-BI/README.md

 ## 📌 Outcome
 Developed an interactive dashboard to analyze sales performance, identify key revenue drivers, and support data-driven decision-making.
+- Improved understanding of business performance by analyzing key revenue drivers and customer segments

 ---